 Pause every so often and congratulate yourself and your team on the progress you’ve made.

-Acknowledge the mistakes and the gaps and put plans in place to fix them.
+Acknowledge the mistakes and the gaps.
+Put plans in place to fix them.
 But don’t beat yourself up about it.

-But when you are done, get ready to swing back into action with renewed purpose and focus.
-Your actions are what keeps your brand and business rolling.
+And when you’re done, get ready to swing back into action with renewed purpose and focus.
+Your actions keeps your brand and business rolling.

 And finally, like the comments in the Reddit post that prompted this post, take the time to help others.
-It will make you feel better.
+It’ll make both them and you feel better.

 When you work in marketing, creative and e-commerce areas it can be easy to get lost in jargon and technical detail.
 But realistically, what makes the difference is how you connect with others.